p1

 Occupy Wall Street and the Police

 As I watch police respond to public protest – most recently, Occupy Wall Street - it’s a good time to review our policing methods and how they apply to crowd control.
 This isn’t Syria and our job isn’t to protect the government.
+Basically, we apply the same concepts we use in other police situations from domestic violence to traffic stops with one significant difference.
+We need to

 Read more